BMCV/galaxy-image-analysis/.github/PULL_REQUEST_TEMPLATE.md

 FOR CONTRIBUTOR:
-* [ ] - I have read the [CONTRIBUTING.md](https://github.com/BMCV/galaxy-image-analysis/blob/master/CONTRIBUTING.md) document and this tool is appropriate for the galaxy-image-analysis repo.
+* [ ] - I have read the [CONTRIBUTING.md](https://github.com/BMCV/galaxy-image-analysis/blob/master/CONTRIBUTING.md) document.
 * [ ] - License permits unrestricted use (educational + commercial)
 * [ ] - This PR adds or updates a tool or tool collection
   * [ ] - This PR adds a new tool or tool collection